- Important First Note

 Like we did before, convert this .ui file (after saving it) to a .py file.

 Now we need to connect all the actions together.
 The select image button will need to be connected to a method that displays an image selection dialog which will then put an image in the label.
 Also, we will need to make the 'add' button add the text in the lineEdit object into the listWidget object.

 Your converted .py code should currently look something like this: Code download: MainWindowAdvanced1.py

 If you open your .py file in IDLE, you can see that the names we gave each widget have passed through to the names of the actual objects.
-I also recommend to run the code now to make sure it is running.
+I also recommend running the code now to make sure it works.